motycka/programming-in-java/m2-java-practice/lesson10-practice.md

 - `fullName` of type `String`
 - `course` of type `Integer`
 - `isEnrolled` of type `Boolean`
 - `admissionDate` of type `LocalDate`
 - `graduationDate` of type `LocalDate` (optional, may be null)
 - `grade` of type `Double` (optional, may be null)

 Convert the class to JSON (String) using reflection.
-This means you will need to find all **public** fields of the class, convert them to JSON keys and assign their values as JSON values.
+This means you will need to find all **declared** fields of the class, convert them to JSON keys and assign their values as JSON values.

+All values can be wrapped in double quotes, except for numbers and booleans.

 In JSON, some may fields may be optional, which is usually signified by `null` value.
-If a filed value is not, exclude it from serialization.
+If field is `null`, exclude it from serialization.

 Don't forget to create unit tests for this task.